 - You have any signs of dehydration listed above.

 - Your blood glucose is less than 70 milligrams per deciliter (mg/dL).
-For information about managing low blood glucose, read the resource A Simple Rule for Treating Low Blood Sugar.
+For information about managing low blood glucose, read the resource About Hypoglycemia (Low Blood Sugar).

 - Your blood glucose is consistently over 250 mg/dL, even after you’ve taken higher doses of medication following your diabetes healthcare provider’s instructions.